I Want To...

 c) is inconsistent with the high standard of ethical conduct required of all members of the academic community or is otherwise unbefitting a member of the academic community.
 A complete description of the policy is available upon request.

 Approximately 35 individuals will be invited to visit Wilmer and interview with the Residency Selection Committee.
-The interview dates for 2014 are October 23rd and October 30th.
-An interview day consists of a welcome and overview of the program by Dr. Peter McDonnell, Chairman and Director of the Wilmer Eye Institute and Dr. Neil Miller, Chairman of the Residency Selection Committee, and Dr. Divya Srikumaran, Residency Program Director.
+The interview dates for 2015 are October 15 and October 22.
+An interview day consists of a welcome and overview of the program by Dr. Peter McDonnell, Chairman and Director of the Wilmer Eye Institute, Dr. Neil Miller, Chairman of the Residency Selection Committee, and Dr. Divya Srikumaran, Residency Program Director.
 You will have the opportunity to meet and talk with every member of the selection committee.

 Please feel free to use the following contacts for further applicant information: